crayfishx/lookup_http/README.md

 `:http_read_timeout: ` : Timeout in seconds for waiting for a HTTP response (default 10)

-`:cache_timeout: ` : Timeout in seconds for HTTP requests to a same path (default 10), set to 0 to disable the cache

-`:cache_clean_interval: ` : Interval (in secs) to clean the cache (default 3600), set to 0 to disable cache cleaning

-`:confine_to_keys: ` : Only use this backend if the key matches one of the regexes in the array

-      :confine_to_keys:
-        - "application.*"
-        - "apache::.*"

 `:failure: ` : When set to `graceful` will stop hiera-http from throwing an exception in the event of a connection error, timeout or invalid HTTP response and move on.
 Without this option set hiera-http will throw an exception in such circumstances